pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. Select the **Enable** toggle to activate a connection to Wavefront.
 1. Enter the address of your Wavefront instance in the **Wavefront URL** text box.
 1. Enter the Wavefront API token in the **Wavefront Access Token** text box.
-1. In the **HTTP Proxy for TKGI** text box, enter the address of the proxy server to use when it is not possible for the Tanzu Kubernetes Grid Integrated Edition Wavefront component to connect to an outside address over HTTP.
+1. In the **HTTP Proxy for TKGI** text box, enter the address of the proxy server to use when it is not possible for the {{  vars.product }} Wavefront component to connect to an outside address over HTTP.
 For example, http://your.proxy.com:8080 or https://your.proxy.com:443.
 1. Click **Save**.
 1. Configure integrations with other applications, or click **Next** to install Harbor.